 Kia K Carbon Fiber Black Edition

 Kia Carbon Fiber Emblem.
 Check out the carbon fiber black edition of the Kia 3D K logo.
-You can easily replace the steering wheel, front, rear, and wheel Kia badges on your Soul, Optima, Forte, Sedona.
+You can easily replace the steering wheel, front, rear, and wheel Kia badges on your Soul, Optima, Forte, and Sedona.

 Just make sure you order the correct logo for your specific Kia model.